Jupyter Governance Overview#

 This document provides a brief informational summary of the Project Jupyter governance model.
 In case of any substantive discrepancy with the official descriptions of each body, the underlying governance documents should be considered as the source of truth, and we will update this overview as needed.

-Jupyter’s governance model is anchored on two bodies that complement each other:
+Jupyter’s governance model is anchored on three bodies that complement each other:

 Additionally, the Executive Council (EC) receives input from a Community Advisory Panel.
 This panel advises the EC with perspectives and connections that may reach beyond the active Jupyter community.